LOREN FRYXELL

 XU under Risk and Uncertainty

 Abstract.
 Experienced utility (XU) is a utility representation built upon a decision maker's intensity of preference.
-Expected utility (EU) is a utility representation built upon a decision maker's attitudes towards risk.
-It is a common fallacy to view the latter as equivalent to the former.
+Expected utility (EU) is a utility representation built upon a decision maker's attitudes towards risk and uncertainty.
+It is a common fallacy to view these as equivalent.
 I characterize when this is precisely the case.
-That is, I characterize when XU = EU and hence when a decision maker maximizes her expected experienced utility (EXU).
-I do this both for the case of risk and uncertainty.
+That is, I characterize when XU = EU and hence when a decision maker seeks to maximize her expected experienced utility (EXU).
+I do this both for the case of objective risk and subjective uncertainty.
 The LELO principle is a normative principle which states that what is best for society is what an ethical observer would most prefer if they were to live every life once.
-I show that an ethical observer choosing among lotteries (acts) who respects LELO acts as if they seek to maximize the total EXU across individuals.
-That is, applied to lotteries (acts), LELO implies utilitarianism with respect to some utility representation and that representation is EXU.
+I show that an ethical observer choosing among lotteries (acts) who respects LELO acts as if they seek to maximize the total objective (subjective) EXU across individuals.
+That is, applied to lotteries and acts, LELO implies utilitarianism with respect to some utility representation and that representation is EXU.

 The Shape of Social Impact